How to Bet on the Masters in WI | Wisconsin Sports Betting Sites

 How to Bet on The Masters in Wisconsin

-While Wisconsin sports betting is not legal yet, the best golf betting sites make it easy to bet on the Masters.
+While Wisconsin sports betting hasn’t launched just yet, the best golf betting sites make it easy to bet on the Masters.

 In four easy steps, golf fans can claim Wisconsin sports betting bonuses and bet on The Masters for free this weekend.